ibm-cloud-docs/cloud-object-storage/about-cos.md

 Users of {{site.data.keyword.cos_full_notm}} refer to their binary data, such as files, images, media, archives, or even entire databases as objects.
 Objects are stored in a bucket, the container for their unstructured data.
 Buckets contain both inherent and user-defined metadata.
 Finally, objects are defined by a globally unique combination of the bucket name and the object key, or name.

+## For users of Cloud Object Storage IaaS
+{: #iaas}

+IaaS users migrating to the IAM enabled service can reference this documentation, but not all features are supported, and naturally only HMAC authentication can be used.

 ## Next Steps
 {: #about-cos-next-steps}